fasiha/texshade-py/README.md

 ```

 ## Test setup
+This section shows the entire pipeline that texture shading is a part of:
+- getting some raw digital elevation data as multiple files,
+- merging them into a single file,
+- applying the texture shading algorithm,
+- quantizing the results so each pixel is a byte (256 levels), and
+- emitting a georegistered texture-shaded terrain.

+This section makes use of GDAL command-line tools, as well as GDAL and Pillow Python libraries, to demonstrate this entire workflow but these tools are *not necessary* to use the library!

+Let's begin.

 I've downloaded three tiles from the SRTM DEM (from [this page at SDSC.edu](https://cloud.sdsc.edu/v1/AUTH_opentopography/Raster/SRTM_GL1/SRTM_GL1_srtm/North/North_0_29/)) on the African coastline near 0° N and 0° W and merged them into a single raster using [GDAL](https://gdal.org/), which I installed using [Brew](https://formulae.brew.sh/formula/gdal): installing these is outside the scope of this document, but any DEM you have can be used.
 ```
 wget https://cloud.sdsc.edu/v1/AUTH_opentopography/Raster/SRTM_GL1/SRTM_GL1_srtm/North/North_0_29/N00E009.hgt \